-- If you leave all of these options at their default values, all outbound traffic will be dropped.
+- If you leave all of these options at their default values, all traffic will be dropped.

 - Optionally, open the Show Advanced Options section and select the network Protocol to impact traffic on.
 By default, all protocols will be impacted.

 Make sure you have your network monitoring tool running during the attack, and compare your observations to your hypothesis: